Raveler/ffmpeg-cpp/README.md

 # ffmpeg-cpp
-A clean C++ wrapper around the ffmpeg libraries which can be used in any C++ project or C# project (by using DllImport).
+A clean C++ wrapper around the ffmpeg libraries which can be used in any C++ project or C# project (with DllImport or CLR).
 Makes the most commonly used functionality of FFmpeg easily available for any C++ projects with an easy-to-use interface.
 The full power of FFmpeg compacted in 10 lines of C++ code: if this sounds useful to you, read on!

 # Installation